bigbadcyborg/Autonomous-Robotics-Milestone-2-Robot-Arm-Kinematics-Physical-TurtleBot3-Navigation/README.md

 ```

 You should see the control menu appear.
-You can now use the keys (W, A, S, D for the base, and separate keys for joints/gripper) to move the robot in Gazebo.
+You can now use the keys (i,k,l,j for the base, and separate keys for joints/gripper) to move the robot in Gazebo.

 ```text
     Reading from keyboard